781flyingdutchman/background_downloader/README.md

 ### Awaiting a download

-If status and progress monitoring is not required, you can also use the convenience methode `download`, which returns a `Future` that completes when the file download has completed or failed:
+If status and progress monitoring is not required, you can also use the convenience method `download`, which returns a `Future` that completes when the file download has completed or failed:
 ```
     final result = await FileDownloader.download(task);
 ```